-Walburga ‘Dolly Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?
+Walburga ‘Dolly’ Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?

-The chilling murder of Fred Oesterreich, a husband who was gunned down in his home by his wife’s lover, will debut on A Crime To Remember on Investigation Discovery.
+The chilling murder of Fred Oesterreich, a husband who was gunned down in his home by his wife’s lover, will debut on A Crime to Remember on Investigation Discovery.
 The spine-tingling documentary continues to intrigue ID viewers with its compelling episodes dealing with vintage murder stories.

-This week on A Crime To Remember, a murder shocked a town when it was revealed that German-American housewife, Walburga ‘Dolly’ Oesterreich, and the lover she kept in her attic, Otto Sanhuber, killed Dolly’s husband in his own home.
-The episode will be chronicled by crime historians, law enforcement, book authors, and will include archival photos of the real people.
+This week on A Crime to Remember, a murder shocked a town when it was revealed that German-American housewife Walburga “Dolly” Oesterreich and the lover she kept in her attic, Otto Sanhuber, killed Dolly’s husband in his own home.
+The episode will be chronicled by crime historians, law enforcement, and book authors, and it will include archival photos of the real people.

 ID Addicts, we're everywhere. #ACrimeToRemember #BarbaraWaltersPresents and more are streaming now on @hulu https://t.co/r0ucJy0jca pic.twitter.com/fozgCvKJz5